fletcher/MultiMarkdown-6/syntax/critic.md

 *	Reject all changes, giving you the "original" document (`multimarkdown -r foo.txt` or `multimarkdown --reject foo.txt`)

-CriticMarkup comments and highlighting are ignored when processing.
+CriticMarkup comments and highlighting are ignored when processing with `--accept` or `--reject`.

 *	Deletions from the original text: